microsoft/vscode-docs/docs/java/java-tutorial.md

 ## Before you begin

 Before going through this tutorial, you must have the Java SE Development Kit (JDK) and Apache Maven build tools on your local development environment.
-If you don't have, please install them.
+If you don't have them installed, you can do so now.

 Download and install the Java SE Development Kit (JDK).
 Java support on Visual Studio Code works with all major Java version up to 11, below is a link for version 8: